nordic-institute/X-Road-code-samples/COMPONENTS.md

 This page contains a list of reusable X-Road components implemented by the X-Road community.
 If you know a tool that should be in this list you can make a pull request or send the component info to the NIIS by email (community at niis.org).
+Before adding new components to the list please take a look at the [Component Description Guidelines](COMPONENT_DESCRIPTION_GUIDELINES.md).

 ## Table of Contents
 * [X-Road Portal MISP2](#x-road-portal-misp2)